docker/docs/docker-for-windows/faqs.md

 ### How do I uninstall Docker Toolbox?

-You might decide that you do not need Toolbox now that you have Docker for Windows, and want to uninstall it.
+You might decide that you do not need Toolbox now that you have Docker Desktop for Windows, and want to uninstall it.
 For details on how to perform a clean uninstall of Toolbox on Windows, see
 [How to uninstall Toolbox](/toolbox/toolbox_install_windows#how-to-uninstall-toolbox) in the Toolbox Windows topics.